Happy Hour

 Usability results from testing the Bookmarking interaction

 While my users were successful in their endeavors, there were mixed results where participants expected a different interaction response.
-A few had the idea that simply clicking the icon would complete the interaction of bookmarking.
+A few had the idea that simply clicking the icon would complete the interaction of Bookmarking.
 On the other hand, others had found the display of previous articles in the pop-up distracting and confusing.

 How could I fix these mismatched expectation to meet with users who do value a the organization and customization of the existing interaction?
 To remedy this, I improved the logic of the bookmarking flow by prioritizing the expected outcome as the dominant result.
 Below shows the improved flow, where greyed out screens remain unchanged.